 We leverage our BioBuilder curriculum and our expert teachers to mentor students in a laboratory setting so they can confidently pursue their college and career goals.

 Success depends on more than textbook knowledge and a good pair of hands.
-We use project-based learning to build strong communication skills, responsibility, and resiliency in our students.
+We use team-based learning to build strong communication skills, responsibility, and resiliency in our students.

 Find answers to frequently asked questions about High School Apprenticeship Program here.
 If you can’t find the answers here please feel free to contact us at info@biobuilder.org.

-Applications for the Spring cohort open in January and are reviewed on a rolling basis until March 1st.
-Applications for the Fall cohort will open in summer 2024.
+Applications for the Spring cohort open in January and will close on March 1st.
+Applications are reviewed on a rolling basis.

 Students interested in participating must apply here and identify a teacher who can serve as a reference to support the student application.
 The BioBuilder Educational Foundation will review applications.
 Students must be from underrepresented backgrounds, identify as economically disadvantaged, or go to school in under-served communities.
-Participants are accepted on a rolling basis and all will be notified no later than March 15.
+Participants are accepted on a rolling basis and all will be notified no later than March 15th for the spring cohort.
 We regret that we cannot respond to all student inquiries.

-There is a small stipend ($200) for students who successfully complete BioBuilder’s Apprenticeship Challenge held March through May.
-All students are then encouraged to test for micro-credentials, and/or pursue one of the paid summer internships that the Apprenticeship Challenge may help arrange.
+All students are then encouraged to test for micro-credentials, and/or pursue one of the job interviews or paid summer internships that the Apprenticeship Challenge may help arrange.
 Results on the BCSI exams, and summer placement opportunities and compensation amounts will vary.

 We are grateful for funding from individual donors and charitable foundations.
 Without this support, we would not be able to run the Apprenticeship.